-Cab Dimmer Switch
+Cab and Panel Dimmer Switch

-This switch is used to alter the brightness of the instrument panel lights.
+This switch is used to alter the brightness of the instrument panel lights and controls the cab overhead, ambient lighting.

 The Headlight Switch is an ON or OFF switch.
 The panel lights are on full intensity during the day and dim when headlights are on.